coding-chimp/podlove-web-player-rails/README.md

 You can also read a description of all available options in the [Documentation][doc].

+## Versioning ##

+The major, minor, and patch version numbers mirror the version of the Podlove Web Player itself.
+Should a gem bug be discovered, a 4th version identifier will be added and incremented.

 ## Contributing ##

 Feel free to open an issue ticket if you find something that could be improved.
 A couple notes: